lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 Lido Core continues to be the sole source of *token* rebases; however, the oracle now carries the extra field `vaultsDataTreeRoot`, containing the Merkle root of each vault's totalValue, cumulativeLidoFees, liabilityShares, maxLiabilityShares, and slashingReserve (which contributes to the vault's minimal reserve calculation), more details about "lazy oracle" system in [LIP-32](./lip-32.md).

+The **cumulativeLidoFees** field tracks the total fees owed by each vault to Lido DAO.
+These fees accumulate continuously and are settled to the Lido treasury.

 The on‑chain `AccountingOracle` stores the last accepted root. `LazyOracle.updateVaultData(...)` can be called permissionlessly throughout the oracle period to update individual vaults lazily.